Kitanga/project-dynamo/Design.md

     - [ ] ~~Wave three, fighters that move to make sure they are in front of you as they shoot. (x5 needed.
 Comparing with wave 1 fighters)~~
         - [ ] ~~A cool trick would be to put them in a formation as bomber escort~~
     - [ ] ~~Wave four, bombers show up.
 They can't hit you from far but can be tricky at close range (bombers take x9 fighter damage)~~
+- [ ] Damage types:
+    - [x] Normal damage is how much damage a plane takes from one player shoot
+    - [x] Critical damage occurs when the Critical damage multiplier is greater than 1.
+Critical damage multiplier is a number multiplied by the plane's damage to get the new damage.
+        - [ ] This can happen when a plane is hit on a critical area (cockpit, engines).
+Smoke can come out of these areas.
+- [ ] Enemy types:
+    - [x] normal plane: it's a fighter plane but for some unknown reason it just doesn't shoot at you.
+It's also lightly armored (defense: 1; Critical: 1; Critical_areas: 0)
+    - [ ] fighter plane: this plane shoots downwards as it moves (defense: 3; Critical: 1; Critical_areas: 0)
+    - [ ] 4 shot bomber plane: this plane shoots in 4 directions (defense: 9; Critical: 2; Critical_areas: 3)
+    - [ ] 8 shot bomber plane: this plane shoots in 8 directions (defense: 9; Critical: 2; Critical_areas: 3)
+    - [ ] meandering planes: this plane shoots whilst meandering (defense: 6; Critical: 1.5; Critical_areas: 3)
 - [ ] Getting hit takes out one of your 9 lives.
 - [ ] Hitting an enemy can cause fumes to come out
 - [ ] Also, destroying an enemy plane has the chance of dropping a parachuted pilot.